googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 ### Running game server binary locally

-Now that you have the SDK Server running locally with k8s credentials, you can run your game server binary in an integrated fashion.
+Now that the SDK Server is running locally with k8s credentials, the game server binary can run in an integrated fashion.
-Your game server's SDK calls will reach the local SDK Server, which will then interact with the `GameServer` resource on your cluster.
+The game server binary's SDK calls will reach the local SDK Server, which will then interact with the `GameServer` resource on the k8s cluster.

 Again, this document will make use of `simple-game-server` via its docker image, but running directly or use of a custom game server binary is just as applicable.
 Run the game server binary with the command: